-We begin working in a spare bedroom - when my client wants to create a guest room or home office.
+We begin by working in a spare bedroom - when my client wants to create a guest room or home office.

 We begin by reorganizing the kitchen - when the cupboards and pantry are too crammed with items that are not being used, hindering the family from efficiently using the space.

 We begin by clearing a cluttered garage - when winter approaches and the family cars need to find a place to park out of the elements.

 We begin by purging files in the home office - when papers have gotten out of hand and file cabinets are overflowing.

 Marie uses her personal brand of organizing boxes in each episode.
 By the way, her set of Hikidashi boxes completely sold out 10 days after the show premiered!
 Wow, that's wonderful for her business!
 However, I wonder how many of these boxes will end up sitting on shelves or in spare rooms, alongside other unused organizing baskets and gadgets.

 Let me explain.
 In my experience, it usually works best to declutter first.
 After which, you will get a sense of the amount and type of storage solutions needed.
 I know it can be tempting to purchase pretty baskets and boxes in anticipation of getting organized.
 However, many of these containers or storage products often end up not being used at all because they were the wrong size or available in insufficient quantities for the number of items clients want to store.
 If you're going to the trouble of acquiring attractive containers, you don't want 80% of your stuff in pretty bins and the last 20% in shoe boxes because the store no longer has the color or design you like.
 So, organize first, and then contain all of it.